Skip to Peer/Group information

 Session 1: Understanding ADHD Better

-Focus: Building a foundational understanding of ADHD through a strengths-based, brain-based lens.
+Focus on building foundational understanding through a strengths- and brain-based lens.

 Reflection prompt: ‘What has been the most confusing or frustrating part of parenting so far?’